-Kick off the festivities in Colonial Williamsburg on December 4 with the Grand Illumination event.
+Kick off the festivities in Colonial Williamsburg with the Grand Illumination.
 First, it’s free – no ticket or reservation is required – and second, there are THREE fireworks displays and multiple stages of musical performances.
 The show starts at 5:15 p.m.
 Arrive early for good parking.

 If you “do” Christmas Town, know these things in advance:

-3. Santa is there, and he’s a good Santa, too.
+3. Santa is there, and he’s a good Santa.
 Not a mall Santa at all.
-And he’s building toys.

 4. Elmo and the Sesame Street Forest of Fun gang are in on the Christmas action, too.

-5. The shows are heartwarming, traditional, and just what you expect at Christmas time.
+5. The shows are inspirational, traditional, and just what you’d expect at Christmas time.

 6. While not all of the rides are available in the winter, plenty are, and the one you mustn’t miss is Flight of Lights.

 7. The dining menus change to reflect a traditional Christmas meal.